srl-labs/learn-srlinux/docs/tutorials/l3evpn/index.md

 ```

 1. If you happen to have an SSH key the login will be passwordless.
 If not, `admin:NokiaSrl1!` is the default username and password.

-<small>The lab comes up online with the FRR nodes configured, and no configuration is present on the SR Linux nodes besides the basic setup.
-During the course of this tutorial we will configure the SR Linux nodes and explain the FRR config bits.

-If you want to deploy the lab with all configs already applied, just uncomment the `startup-config` knobs in the topology file</small>

 With the lab deployed we are ready to embark on our [learn-by-doing EVPN configuration journey](underlay.md)!